 Modeling job boards – Search for model castings all over the world through popular model job sites Model Mayhem or Model Management.
 These websites list freelance models for hire to casting agents all over the world.

 Networking – Make friends with other models – not only will you be getting valuable insight, but you will also be getting your name out there.
-Friends are also more likely to recommend friends, and make sure you return the favour by referring them to your contacts too.
+Friends are also more likely to recommend friends and make sure you return the favor by referring them to your contacts too.

 Reach out – Contact photographers, make-up artists, ad agencies, and stylists you want to work with.
 Let them know that you’re a freelance model for hire.
 You can also pitch directly to brands and companies you would like to model for.
 Include your comp card and link to your online portfolio.